erikandersson96/portfolio-project-two/README.md

 **HTML files.**

 Index file.
+(Landing page)

 ![Screenshot of index file](/assets/images/firstindex.png)

-Select difficulty file.
+Select difficulty file. `Easy | Medium | Hard`.

 ![Screenshot of difficulty file](/assets/images/firstselector.png)

 Easy interface file.
+Four color circles and one in the middle that was supposed to be a `Start game` button.

 ![Screenshot of easy interface file](/assets/images/first-easy.png)

 Medium interface file.
+Six color circles and the `Start game` button in the middle.

 ![Screenshot of medium interface file](/assets/images/first-medium.png)

 Hard interface file.
+Eight color circles and the `Start game` button in the middle.

 ![Screenshot of hard interface file](/assets/images/first-hard.png)